Iker Losada: Racing Ferrol

 On 5 July 2023, Losada signed for Racing de Ferrol, newly-promoted to Segunda División.
 An undisputed starter, he scored nine goals and provided seven assists during the season.

 Betis

 On 6 July 2024, Losada signed a five-year contract with Real Betis in the top tier.

-Return to Celta (loan)

-On 30 January 2025, Losada returned to Celta on loan for the remainder of the season.
+The following 30 January, however, he returned to Celta on loan for the remainder of the season.

-Levante (loan)

 On 21 August 2025, Losada moved to fellow top tier side Levante UD on a one-year loan deal.